 As the COVID-19 pandemic spread throughout the country, local and state governments reacted with efforts to support renters who were struggling due to lost income.
 On April 1st, 2020, Oregon Governor Kate Brown used the power granted to her under a declared state of emergency to issue a statewide moratorium on residential evictions for nonpayment.
 The City of Portland and Multnomah County took those orders one step further by establishing a six-month grace period for tenants to repay missed rent and avoid eviction once the COVID-19 emergency ends.

 The state eviction moratorium expires at the end of September.
-So far, there’s been no indication that the state government plans to expand the moratorium.
+So far, there’s been no indication that the state government plans to expand the moratorium (update, Oregon’s eviction moratorium has since been extended through July 1st, 2021).
 Multnomah County recently acted to expand its eviction moratorium through March 31st, 2021.
 Lawmakers also extended the repayment grace period through July 2021.
 Large-scale investment property owners are in a better position to deal with long-term revenue disruptions.
 However, these moratoriums could place tremendous financial pressure on landlords who own only a few rental homes.
-You can read more about local eviction moratoriums here and here.
+You can read more about local eviction moratoriums here, here, and here.

 Oregon’s Foreclosure Moratorium